 The Full Guide on Twitch Emote Sizes & Guidelines

 It’s hard for me to think of a social media platform that holds more of a community than Twitch.
-The ability for viewers to interact with a streamer one-on-one and to other viewers in real-time is very fascinating.
+The ability for viewers to interact directly with streamers in real-time is fascinating.

 One of the most interesting aspects of Twitch streams are the Twitch emotes.
-The ability for users to be able to create Twitch emotes and to share emoticons in chat as a form of communication is mind-blowing.
+It’s mind blowing that users can create Twitch emotes and share emoticons in chat as a form of communication.
 It almost seems as if the Twitch community has created a new universal language between each other with graphics.

 Twitch emotes are always changing based on new trends, memes, and cultural events.
 Since followers are allowed to create their own emoticons, we get questions all the time about free Twitch emote makers and the best Twitch emote sizes.

-A Twitch emoticon is used in a real-time chat by viewers of a Twitch livestream.
-Twitch emotes are used as a way to communicate or react to something that is happening in the livestream.
+A Twitch emote is a small image or custom icon that viewers use in stream chats to express reactions and emotions.
+Twitch emotes are used as a way to communicate or react to something that is happening in Twitch livestreams.

-Polygon says it perfectly, as they state, “[an] emote’s meaning in one community can be totally different in another.”
+Polygon says it perfectly: “[an] emote’s meaning in one community can be totally different in another.”

 What is the best Twitch Emote Size?